 We shall start with the continuation of the Paolo Ventura.
 Carousel exhibition, extended until 14 February so as to offer visitors a few more weeks to immerse themselves in the imaginary worlds created by Ventura’s art and talent.
 The show also features a series of previously unseen works, produced over the last few weeks and which reached Turin directly from the artist’s studio.

-From 4 March we will once more propose the successful CAMERA DOPPIA formula with two parallel solo shows dedicated to two great names from the past: Horst P. Horst and Lisette Model – he the unquestionable genius of fashion photography, while she the ironic and desecrating street photographer – through an exhibition itinerary which underlines both their similarities and differences.
+In spring we will once more propose the successful CAMERA DOPPIA formula with two parallel solo shows dedicated to two great names from the past: Horst P. Horst and Lisette Model – he the unquestionable genius of fashion photography, while she the ironic and desecrating street photographer – through an exhibition itinerary which underlines both their similarities and differences.

-Lastly, from 30 September and on the occasion of the first edition of the ATP Finals in Turin, we shall bring the year to a close with a solo show dedicated to the great English photographer Martin Parr, a mindful interpreter of the present, and who over the course of the decades has portrayed society with ruthless and mirthful irony, creating images that have become outright contemporary icons.
+Lastly, in Autunm and on the occasion of the first edition of the ATP Finals in Turin, we shall bring the year to a close with a solo show dedicated to the great English photographer Martin Parr, a mindful interpreter of the present, and who over the course of the decades has portrayed society with ruthless and mirthful irony, creating images that have become outright contemporary icons.
 At the heart of the exhibition itinerary, which will feature sport in photography, we shall encounter the images produced during numerous tennis matches, the fulcrum of the reflection on sport that Parr has been working on throughout his career.